 See Related: Best Museums in the US You Need to Visit

 Address: 45200 Little Lake Street, Mendocino, California

-Led by Bill and Jennie Zacha, the local artistic community established the Mendocino Art Center in 1959 with the hope of revitalizing the failing logging town.
+Led by Bill and Jennie Zacha, the local artistic community established the Mendocino Art Center in 1959 to revitalize the failing logging town.
 The Art Center quickly became a focal point of a growing coastal art colony.

 Intended as a cultural center for community engagement, the primary gallery and rotating exhibitions celebrate the works of local and regional artists.
 Artists in residence and traveling instructors add depth to over 150 workshops annually.
 Artists teach ceramics, glass blowing, painting, drawing, and sculpture.